 | CHECK (check_constraints)

 It provides restrictions on the data that you can add to the table.
-It will allow you to throw data integrity from MariaDB, rather than through application error.
+It will allow you to enforce data integrity from MariaDB, rather than through application errors.
 There are four types of constraints:

 Create table Medicare(